on the cheap and sleazy side (www.cheapandsleazy.net)

 If the answer to those questions includes more 'yes' answers than 'no' answers, then you might want to take the test on this page:

-I think this school used to have a CR program back in the day, but I can't find it now.
+This school used to have a CR program back in the day, but I can't find it now.

 Once you have finished that test, write down your three-letter code and go here: